-That’s the job of the tween, you know, to oppose things their parents tell them that’s good and that make sense.
+That’s the job of the teen, you know, to oppose things their parents tell them that are good and that make sense.

 You must persist, mama.
 But you don’t have to go into the fight unarmed.

 1. Stay hydrated

-If your tween has a tough time going to sleep, or wakes up in the middle of the night, they might be dehydrated.
+If your teen has a tough time going to sleep or wakes up in the middle of the night, they might be dehydrated.

-Being hydrated will help your tween sleep better because their nasal passages and throat will stay lubricated which means they’re likely to snore less.
+Being hydrated will help your teen sleep better because their nasal passages and throat will stay lubricated which means they’re likely to snore less.